A Structure Envisioned for Changing Circumstances

 curated by Maija Rudovska

-Participating artists: Dave Greber (USA), Cristina Molina (USA), duo Anna Ihle (NO) and Addoley Dzegede (USA), Kjetil Detroit Kristensen (NO), Līga Spunde (LV)
+Participating artists: Dave Greber (USA), Cristina Molina (USA), duo Anna Ihle (NO) and Addoley Dzegede (USA), Kjetil Detroit Kristensen (NO), Līga Spunde (LV), Inga Meldere (LV)

-Curated by Maija Rudovska (Blind Carbon Copy) in close partnership with Amy Mackie (PARSE NOLA) and Tina Rigby Hanssen (Vestfold Art Center)
+Curated by Maija Rudovska (Blind Carbon Copy) in close partnership with Amy Mackie (PARSE NOLA), Tina Rigby Hanssen (Vestfold Art Center) and Cristina Molina (Camp Street Studios, Southeastern Louisiana University Contemporary Art Gallery)

-A Structure Envisioned for Changing Circumstances (ASEFCC) brings together curators from Blind Carbon Copy (Riga, Latvia), PARSE NOLA (New Orleans, Louisiana), Kongsberg kunstforening (Kongsberg, Norway), and Vestfold Arts Center (Tønsberg, Norway)—and artists from the United States, Latvia, and Norway.
-These institutions and individuals will contribute to this initiative, forming an interconnected web between the participants.
+A Structure Envisioned for Changing Circumstances (ASEFCC) brings together curators from various organisations such as Blind Carbon Copy (Riga, Latvia), PARSE NOLA (New Orleans, Louisiana), Camp Street Studios (New Orleans, Louisiana), Kongsberg kunstforening (Kongsberg, Norway), and Vestfold Arts Center (Tønsberg, Norway)—and artists from the United States, Latvia, and Norway.
+These institutions and individuals contribute to this initiative, forming an interconnected web between the participants.
 This newly created website, ASEFCC.com, designed by Dave Greber, is shared by all participants.
-The content (images, videos, writing, a podcast, etc.) is contributed by artists, writers, and curators from the U.S., Latvia, and Norway, and will specifically address issues of fragility, precariousness, impermanence, and isolation.
-Invited artists (thus far) include Dave Greber (New Orleans), Cristina Molina (New Orleans), Addoley Dzegede (Pittsburgh/Tulsa) + Anna Ihle (Norway), Kjetil Detroit (Norway), and Līga Spunde (Latvia).
+The content (images, videos, writing, a podcast, etc.) is contributed by artists, writers, and curators from the U.S., Latvia, and Norway, and specifically address issues of fragility, precariousness, impermanence, and isolation.
+Invited artists include Dave Greber (New Orleans), Cristina Molina (New Orleans), Addoley Dzegede (Pittsburgh/Tulsa) + Anna Ihle (Norway), Kjetil Detroit (Norway), Līga Spunde (Latvia) and Inga Meldere (Latvia).

 MORE ABOUT THE PROJECT

 ASEFCC embraces the unknown and considers how art workers live and produce work within/around/despite constantly shifting frameworks.
 It focuses on the collaborations, support, and exchange that can take place across great distances, and allows for connections between different geographical locations, while also drawing attention to the creation of sustainable and long-lasting partnerships amongst artists and institutions.
-The online program hosted on this website will be presented December 2021 through February 2022 and will address the following questions:
+The project hosted an online program between winter 2021 and spring 2022, addressing the following questions:

 How has the pandemic offered new ways to work globally across geographic boundaries?